 History of Anti-Money Laundering Regulations

 The United States was one of the first countries to enact anti-money laundering legislation.
 The regulation came into existence with the Bank Secrecy Act (BSA) in 1970.
 BSA was an early effort to detect and prevent money laundering, since then BSA has been amended and made stronger by additional anti-money laundering regulations.
 The Financial Crimes Enforcement Network is the regulatory body that ensures that AML regulations are followed by financial institutions.

 In 1989, companies and organizations formed the global Financial Action Task Force (FATF).
 FATF’s goal is to devise and promote international standards to prevent the growing threat of money laundering.
-After the unfortunate attack of 9/11, the FATF expanded its regulation to include AML into its workflows.
+After the unfortunate attack of 9/11, the FATF expanded its regulation to include AML in its workflows.
 With 189 member countries, their main purpose is to ensure the stability of the global economy.